Major League Soccer attendance

 Except for 2020, Atlanta United has been the highest-attended team since it entered MLS in 2017.

 Major League Soccer is the top-flight professional soccer league in the United States and Canada.
 Competition began in 1996 and attendance has been increasing rapidly since the early 2000s, making it one of the fastest-growing sports leagues in the world.
-On average, MLS draws to its games the third largest crowds of any professional sports league in North America, ranking behind the National Football League and Major League Baseball.
+On average, MLS draws to its games the fourth largest crowds of any professional sports league in North America, ranking behind the National Football League, Major League Baseball and the Canadian Football League.
 Similar to the National Hockey League and Major League Baseball, attendance is based on the number of tickets distributed.

-During the 2024 regular season, MLS had an average attendance of 23,234 spectators and total attendance of over 11.45 million—both league records.
-The total attendance is quintuple the league's lowest-ever season, 2002, which had 2.2 million total spectators for the then-12 teams.
-The previous total attendance record was from 2023 with 10,900,804 spectators.
-The average attendance has increased 69 percent from the record low of 13,756 set in 2000.
-The previous average attendance record was 22,111, set during the 2023 regular season.

-Atlanta United FC has the highest average attendance of any MLS team, at 46,831, and is followed by Charlotte FC and Seattle Sounders FC.
-The 2024 season included 213 sellouts and attendance reached 94 percent of stadium capacity, including seven matches played with attendances over 60,000; 10 clubs also tied or surpassed their previous record for average attendance.
-The highest increases in average attendance since 2023 are those seen by Vancouver Whitecaps FC (56%) and New England Revolution (22.2%).
+During the 2025 regular season, MLS averaged 21,988 spectators per match, 5 percent below the record set in 2024 and its lowest average since 2022.
+The league nevertheless surpassed 11 million spectators for the second consecutive season.
+Atlanta United led the league with an average of 43,992, followed by Seattle Sounders FC at 30,993, Charlotte FC at 30,664, and expansion club San Diego FC at 28,064.
+Nineteen clubs recorded year-over-year declines and eight recorded increases.
+San Jose Earthquakes led the increases at 12 percent, while FC Dallas declined 42 percent amid a stadium renovation that closed its east stand.

 On July 4, 2023, the largest standalone attendance in MLS history for a single match (82,110 spectators) was reached at the Rose Bowl where the LA Galaxy defeated Los Angeles FC 2–1.
 The highest average attendance during a regular season was reached in 2018 when Atlanta United matches were attended by an average of 53,002 spectators.

-2024 regular season
+2025 regular season

-The following list shows the average attendances of the current 29 MLS clubs during the 2024 regular season.
-It also includes the average attendances of the previous 2023 regular season, the percentage changes in average attendance from 2023 to 2024, the name of each home venue, their respective capacities, and the percentages of those capacities filled by each team's average attendance during the 2024 regular season.
-A few teams have played some matches at venues other than their usual ones.
-In these cases, their attendance percentages have always been calculated based on the capacity of their regular stadia.
+This table shows the average attendances of the 30 MLS clubs during the 2025 regular season.
+It also includes the average attendances of the previous 2024 regular season, the percentage changes in average attendance from 2024 to 2025, the names of all home venues, their respective capacities, and the percentages of those capacities filled by each team's average attendance during the 2025 regular season.
+A few teams have played some games at venues other than their usual ones.
+In these cases, each attendance percentage has been calculated based on the capacity of the team’s regular stadium.